NiceGitTeam/Web/_posts/2025-05-01-pitch-night.md

 ---
 layout: post
-title: "NiceGit Selected for Startmate Pitch Night in Melbourne!"
+title: "NiceGit Selected for Startmate Pitch Night!"
 author: dan
 categories: [business, startup, startmate]
 excerpt_separator: <!--more-->
 ---

 I'm thrilled to announce that NiceGit has been selected to pitch at the upcoming Startmate Pitch Night in Melbourne!
-This is an exciting opportunity to share our vision for revolutionizing version control.
+This is an exciting opportunity to share our vision for revolutionising version control.

 ![Startmate Pitch Night](/images/posts/Startmate Demo Day.jpeg)